Labour – the thing most first time Mums dread the most.

 Our bodies naturally try and get rid of anything in our bowel just before labour.
 Plus by emptying our bowel, it makes more room for the baby to move.
 Oh don’t worry – you will still probably shit yourself during labour – but I can assure you – you can’t give a single care at the time and the nurses know and will discreetly clean it up before you’ve even noticed it.

-Whatever you do – don’t take anything to make yourself go to the toilet before labour… Going to the toilet during labour is perfectly natural, but full on spraying diarrhoea is just nasty on the poor nurses!
+Whatever you do – no matter how worried you are about pooing during birth, do not take anything to make yourself go to the toilet before labour… Going to the toilet during labour and pooing whilst you are pushing your baby out is perfectly natural, but full on spraying diarrhoea is just nasty on the poor nurses!

 6. Mucus Plug or ‘Show’

-9. You Can’t Make it to the Toilet for a Wee
+9. You Can No Longer Make it to the Toilet for a Wee

 10. Your Waters Break